sophie-a-lee/personal_website/content/blog/twil_quarto_pres/index.md

 Luckily, there are SO MANY great (free!) resources online that made this process way easier than expected to get started.
 If this is your first Quarto presentation, check out [Jilly MacKay's blog](https://jillymackay.com/post/professionally-sexy-quarto/) for a breakdown of steps to get set up.

 Thanks to these amazing resources, I even overcame my fear of CSS/SCSS coding and created my first custom theme!
-For anyone else who is feeling overwhelmed by their first foray into CSS styling, I would highly recommend trying it within a presentation format to avoid feeling overwhelmed by more complicated document types.
+For anyone else who is feeling overwhelmed by their first foray into CSS styling, I would highly recommend trying it within a presentation format.

 There is still a huge amount of things to learn and improve but here are the 7 most useful things I learned while writing my first Quarto presentation!